The Big Differences in Cost of Living in Miami vs. New York

 — Difference in the Cost of Utilities

 In Miami, utility bills vary by the season.
 Air conditioning is necessary throughout most of the year, especially in the summer when the heat combines with the humidity, but turning your heat on is only necessary a few days or weeks out of the year.
-Miami residents are simply not subject to heating their homes during the winter like in New York.
+With its temperate weather, Miami residents are simply not subject to heating their homes during the winter like in New York.
 Additionally, heating with gas is not common at all in Miami, so living here you won’t likely have a gas bill.

 Moreover, energy is one of those items you can add to the growing list of things that are more expensive in New York City.
-Over there, the average cost of electricity for 2023 is 21.71¢ per kilowatt/hour, whereas the average cost of electricity in Miami is 14.21¢ per kilowatt/hour.
+Over there, the average cost of electricity for 2024 is 31¢ per kilowatt/hour, whereas the average cost of electricity in Miami is 14¢ per kilowatt/hour.

-Your total monthly expense will depend on the size of your home, how many people live in it, and how modern your appliances are, but generally, it should be cheaper than in The Big Apple.
+Your total monthly expense will depend on the size of your home, how many people live in it, and how modern your appliances are, but generally, Miami should be cheaper than in The Big Apple.

 — Comparing Taxes in New York City vs. Miami